 Bring your stitched people and animals to life with a tiny bit of sparkle.

-Learn the secrets of cross stitching over one thread on any linen or evenweave fabric to create tiny, delicate embroideries.
+Learn the secrets of creating tiny, delicate embroideries.

 We can stitch the same patterns on Aida and linen and other evenweave fabrics.